Can we Reactivate our Central Business Districts?

 The above-mentioned KPMG report, found 73 per cent of respondents accelerated their WFH strategies and 58 per cent expect to decrease their CBD office space, during the next five years.

 The stark reality is the hybrid working model is a glimpse into the future.
 Those offering workplace analytics and/or different working spaces and technologies to connect, will be well placed.
-Physical head offices are likely to evolve into teamwork and collaboration hubs to help drive enhanced productivity and a
+Physical head offices are likely to evolve into teamwork and collaboration hubs to help drive enhanced productivity and a premium will be placed on the health and safety of occupants and visitors.

 The term ‘office’ dates back more than two millennia to Ancient Rome and was derived from the Latin word ‘officium’ – with each town having a forum bounded by shops, offices and government offices.
 Such an institution survived the Covid pandemic and now it’s time to reflect on the evolved societal norms as well as the future needs, for what we want from our CBDs.

-As one of the ‘Top 10 Structural Engineering Firms’ in the world, as cited by the Council of Tall Buildings and Urban Habitat, BG&E has more than half a century of experience in delivering commercial buildings and
+As one of the ‘Top 10 Structural Engineering Firms’ in the world, as cited by the Council of Tall Buildings and Urban Habitat, BG&E has more than half a century of experience in delivering commercial buildings and workplaces that are characterised by outstanding technical prowess, beautiful design and innovative use of conventional and recycled materials.

 We consider how commercial buildings will respond to the social, environmental and economic needs of our clients, and specifically, how buildings will morph into the existing urban landscape, how they will connect with surrounding infrastructure and amenities, and the increasing desire for flexible and adaptive workspaces.